 Once Zoom is live, but before attendees arrive:

-Assign the transcriptionist to closed-captioning duties and/or copy the API key from the CC menu in Zoom, in order to provide it to your third-party transcription service.
+Assign the transcriptionist to closed-captioning duties.
 Watch the short video below for a demonstration.